mkasberg/script-seed/CONTRIBUTING.md

 this project uses Docker.
 You don't need to have Docker installed to work with a single script, but you do need it to run the tests or work with all our scripts without installing all the dependencies.
-If you can't run the tests locally, [TravisCI](https://travis-ci.org/github/mkasberg/script-seed) will run them for you when you make a PR.
+If you can't run the tests locally, GitHub Actions will run them for you when you make a PR.
 Pay attention to the results.

 ## Test Suite